 Frequently Asked Questions

-Sometimes it’s PH is PHA’s unprecedented new initiative to reduce the time between the onset of symptoms and the diagnosis of PH.
+The Early Diagnosis Campaign is PHA’s unprecedented initiative to reduce the time between the onset of symptoms and the diagnosis of PH.
 Delayed or missed diagnosis is the biggest barrier to delivering available care to patients.

-For the first time, PHA is mobilizing to change aspects of medical practice so that more patients may gain access to the twelve treatments and the many specialty care centers that have become available in the U.S. PHA sees this as essential because even with these assets, the time between symptom onset and diagnosis remains unchanged over the past 20 years.
+PHA has mobilized to change aspects of medical practice so that more patients may gain access to the twelve treatments and the many specialty care centers that have become available in the U.S. PHA sees this as essential because even with these assets, the time between symptom onset and diagnosis remains unchanged over the past 20 years.
 While we continue the search for a cure, diagnosing earlier is the next major priority in saving and improving patients’ lives.

 Why is it important to diagnose pulmonary hypertension early?